giaf/hpmpc/README.txt

 More documentation will be available soon.

-Questions and comments can be send to the author Gianluca Frison, at the email address
+Questions and comments can be send to the author Gianluca Frison, at the email addresses

 giaf (at) dtu.dk
+gianluca.frison (at) imtek.uni-freiburg.de